smol-ai/GodMode/README.md

 You can modify these keyboard shortcuts if you build it from source.

 Login for Anthropic via Google SSO is broken right now - it requires a popup which is blocked at least in my testing.
-Would welcome a PR to fix that, but otherwise regular email + login token works fine.
+Would welcome a PR to fix that, but for now just use regular email + login token works fine.

 ## build from source